On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Bounding the Number of -Simplices in -Complexes in

-It is clear from the above that any $S_f(3,K;m)$ with $n$ blocks can be used to build $m$ sets of an $n$ element set such that each triple of them has exactly $f$ elements.
-Also, ``approximate'' Steiner systems are enough for our purposes, however, we are not aware of existence of Steiner systems $S_{\lambda}(3,K; m)$ with roughly $f^2_0$ blocks such that $m$ and $\lambda$ are also approximately $f_0$.
+It is clear from the above that any $S_f(3,K;m)$ with $n$ blocks can be used to build $m$ subsets of an $n$-element set such that each triple intersection of them has exactly $f$ elements.
+Also, ``approximate'' Steiner systems are enough for our purposes, however, we are not aware of explicit descriptions of Steiner systems $S_{\lambda}(3,K; m)$ with roughly $f^2_0$ blocks such that $m$ and $\lambda$ are also approximately $f_0$.
+See \cite{Bethetal99}, Appendix 5 for a table of known Steiner systems.

+\paragraph{Remark} If we are given a sequence of set systems achieving the upper bound in Lemma \ref{lemma:comb}, then we can build as follows a simplicial complex whose triple intersections of links have at most $f(n)$ elements each and with $t(S)$ triangles.
+Let $f_0$ be the number of vertices.
+Take the set from the lemma with $m = f_0, n = f_0^2, f(n) = f_0$ (if such set systems exist).
+Then, simply make a graph over $2f_0$ vertices, so that the elements of the set $X$ can be identified with the edges.
+Then, one introduces a vertex for each set $S_i$ and cones over the corresponding set of edges.
+The resulting complex has the required properties, i.e, the triple intersections of link-complexes have at most $f_0$ edges and the complex contains $\Theta(f_0^{8/3})$ triangles.